techspence/techspence.github.io/_securityawareness/2020-02-20-How-to-Check-a-Sketchy-Link-Without-Clicking-it.md

     ![urlscan-googlesb.png](/assets/img/urlscan-googlesb.png)

 3. **Lookup the URL with other scanners**.
 The _lookup_ tab allows you to pick any of a number of other website scanners.
-This can help you gleen additional information about the site you're scanning incase you're still not sure about it.
+This can help you glean additional information about the site you're scanning incase you're still not sure about it.

     ![urlscan-lookup.png](/assets/img/urlscan-lookup.png)